bitmap/react-hook-inview/README.md

 **NOTE** If you're updating from < version `4.0.0.`, you might have noticed an API changed.
 The `target` option has been deprecated, but still works the same way.

 ## `onEnter` & `onLeave` callbacks
-`onEnter` and `onLeave` recieve a callback function that returns an `IntersectionObserverEntry` and the observer itself.
+`onEnter` and `onLeave` recieve a callback function that returns an `IntersectionObserverEntry` and the `IntersectionObserver` itself.
 The two arguments are entirely optional.

 ```js
 function onEnter(entry, observer) {